ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 1. Table of Contents (JSON)
 2. In-Network Negotiated Rates (JSON)
 3. Out-of-Network Allowed Amounts (JSON)
-4. RxDC Reports (CSV, pr consistent with CMS' latest standards)
+4. RxDC Reports (CSV, or consistent with CMS' latest standards)

-Table of Contents File: The Table of Contents file should be leveraged to combine common negotiated rates across multiple in-network files and avoid having to duplicate data.
+**Table of Contents File**: The Table of Contents file should be leveraged to combine common negotiated rates across multiple in-network files and avoid having to duplicate data.
 It must include:
 - Carrier name,
 - Plan name,
 - Market segment using the following categories: